munen/zhaw_twitter_dashboard/README.md

-# zhaw_twitter_dashboard
+# Twitter Dashboard

-NodeJS application for ZHAW (Zurich University of Applied Sciences) to display a Twitter keyword dashboard
+NodeJS application for ZHAW (Zurich University of Applied Sciences) to display a Twitter keyword dashboard.